Bekwnn/Eden/README.md

 Eden is a minimal framework built on SDL2 and written in Zig.

-It's not a game engine, but something very similar to one.
+Eden is not a game engine, but it will aim to include some facilities similar to a game engine.
 It's primarily designed for graphics programming, tinkering, and experimenting.

 Currently existing or planned components:
 - 3D rendering to a window (SDL2, Vulkan)
 - An extendable framework for simulating entities and their components